3 Days in Athens – The Must-see Guide

-Another attraction worth visiting are the Vouliagmeni Lake hot springs, a rare geological phenomenon, with labyrinthine underwater tunnels and water temperature staying at about 24ºCelsius all year.
+Another attraction worth visiting during your 3-day itinerary in Athens is the Vouliagmeni Lake hot springs, a rare geological phenomenon, with labyrinthine underwater tunnels and water temperature staying at about 24ºCelsius all year.
 Apart from the healing properties of these natural thermal springs, the visitor can also enjoy leisure and sport activities, like aqua aerobic and snorkeling, all this under pine trees looking up at the impressive rock formations.

 From here, continue your trip to the Temple of Poseidon in Sounio and enjoy a spectacular view to the Aegean Sea.
 The local bus (KTEL) goes every hour to Sounio and the ticket costs 5 euros.
 You will take it from either Vouliagmeni Square stop or Vouliagmeni Lake.
 All stops are listed here.
 Keep in mind that the last bus to Sounio departs from central Athens at 17.00, and the last bus back is at 20.00.
 Alternatively, you can go to Sounio by car.